zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilercallback-moduleloadfinished-method.md

 ## <a name="parameters"></a>Parameter
  `moduleId`
- [in] Die ID des Moduls, das geladen wurde.
+ [in] The ID of the module that has finished loading.

  `hrStatus`
- [in] Ein HRESULT, der angibt, ob das Modul erfolgreich geladen wurde.
+ [in] An HRESULT that indicates whether the module was loaded successfully.

 ## <a name="remarks"></a>Hinweise
- Der Wert des `moduleId` gilt nicht für eine Anforderung von Informationen bis der `ModuleLoadFinished` Methode wird aufgerufen.
+ The value of `moduleId` is not valid for an information request until the `ModuleLoadFinished` method is called.

- Laden Sie das Modul möglicherweise weiterhin nach den `ModuleLoadFinished` Rückruf.
-Fehler-HRESULT in `hrStatus` gibt einen Fehler.
-Allerdings einen HRESULT-Erfolg in `hrStatus` gibt nur an, dass der erste Teil beim Laden des Moduls erfolgreich war.
+ Some parts of loading the module might continue after the `ModuleLoadFinished` callback.
+A failure HRESULT in `hrStatus` indicates a failure.
+However, a success HRESULT in `hrStatus` indicates only that the first part of loading the module has succeeded.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** CorProf.idl, CorProf.h